tsitu0/Hirely/README.md

 # Hirely — Secure Technical Interview Platform (Prototype)

-Hirely is a prototype for a simple idea: technical interviews should be fair, secure, and consistent, but today’s remote setups make that almost impossible.
-Interviews are easy to cheat on, hardware varies wildly, and the environment affects performance more than people admit.
+Hirely is a prototype built around a simple idea: technical interviews should be fair, secure, and consistent, but today’s remote interviews make that almost impossible.
+Cheating is extremely easy through hidden devices, remote helpers, or off-screen tools.
+Hardware quality is different for every candidate, and a noisy home environment can ruin someone’s performance.
+Remote interviews are convenient, but they do not create a level playing field.

-Hirely keeps the interview exactly the same, but moves the candidate into a secure, proctored testing center.
+Hirely keeps the interview exactly the same but changes where it happens.
+Instead of interviewing from home, the candidate checks in at a secure, proctored testing center.
+They sit at a monitored workstation with controlled hardware, stable internet, and a quiet space.
+The interviewer can stay remote or show up in person, and the interview format stays the same.
+The only difference is that cheating becomes extremely difficult and every candidate gets the same testing conditions.

-Candidates check in, sit at a monitored workstation, and take their live technical interview - coding, system design, behavioral — on reliable equipment and in a distraction-free room.
-The interviewer connects remotely or sits on-site.
-Nothing about the interview changes except the environment.
+The long term vision is simple.
+Imagine these testing centers existing across the country and in major tech hubs.
+Companies could send candidates to the nearest site and run interviews remotely, or they could visit the center in person for on-site rounds.
+It would work like taking the SAT, but for technical interviews, and it would finally give everyone the same environment.

-This project is the backend foundation for Hirely: handling slots, reservations, check-ins, and interview status using a simple Express-based API + MongoDB (with plans to expand into a complete MERN stack).
+This project is the backend foundation for that idea.
+I am building the scheduling system using Express.js and MongoDB to handle interview blocks, generated time slots, reservations, check-ins, and live interview status.
+This backend will later connect to a full MERN platform with proctor tools and monitoring features.

-Goal: make technical interviews fair, secure, and consistent — without forcing companies to change how they already interview.
+The goal is clear.
+Technical interviews should measure skill, not distractions, hardware issues, or cheating.
+Hirely gives companies a way to keep their existing interview process while making the environment secure, fair, and consistent for every candidate.